 Standard allowance for wage expenses is 100% of the wage income up to 750 euro/year in 2020, but not more than the gross wage.
 The allowance is deducted as a natural allowance from wage income.
-Standard allowance is the only natural deduction simulated in the model.
-Other, not simulated, natural allowances are travel expenses to work, trade union dues, fee of unemployment fund and other natural expenses.
+Other natural allowances are travel expenses to work, trade union dues, fee of unemployment fund and other natural expenses.
 Other natural expenses are deductible only on that part which exceeds the standard allowance.

 Pension contribution allowance is based on employee and self-employed statutory pension contribution.
 Contributions are fully deductible.
 However, when calculating the medical care contribution of self-employed the contribution is not deducted.
-This exception is not taken into account in the model.
-It is assumed in simulations that entrepreneurs and farmers pay personally this contribution, and thus are entitled to deduction in personal taxation.